kauffmanes/cis275-course/draft/week11/2-site-design-issues.md

 1. Generate carefully edited HTML and CSS with absolutely no errors
 1. Plan a website from an idea to a first version

 If you are planning to get into a writing career, you should include writing samples.
 If you are planning on being a photographer, it should include photos.
 If you want to be a web developer, it should showcase some of the web development work you've done.
 This can include any writing, a technical blog, photos, etc. The design is really up to you.
 It should follow CRAP principles, make use of color theory, typography, etc. It should be **responsive**, which is a concept we'll cover in the next few weeks.
-This is more than a test of your technical abilities (unlike the mini layout project).
+This is more than a test of your technical abilities (unlike the layout project).
 You should be able to demonstrate a mastery of HTML, CSS, layouts, and design.

 It should include (at a minimum):
 1. Multiple HTML pages